Preparing a Property Inventory

-Before the advent of the Tenancy Deposit Scheme many landlords didn’t bother making a property inventory, or if they did, it was a few scribbled notes on a scrap of paper.
+Before the advent of the Tenancy Deposit Scheme which was brought in by the Housing Act 2004 many landlords didn’t bother preparing a property inventory, or if they did, it was a few scribbled notes on a scrap of paper.
 The fact was, prior to the Tenancy Deposit Scheme landlords were free to be both ‘judge and jury’ when it came to repaying a tenants deposit.
 The rental deposit was held by them and if the tenant didn’t like it then they would have to come and get it.
 The power was all in the landlord’s hands.

 It’s not to say that tenants had no remedies.
 If a tenant felt aggrieved with a landlords decision on how much of their deposit they were getting back, under the pre April 6 2007 system they were able to take the landlord to court to argue they thought that they were unreasonably withholding their deposit.
 The judge would then decide on the merits of the tenants claims.
 However, the ‘hassle’ and inconvenience to the tenant of carrying this through, meant that in most cases tenants didn’t bother to take matters any further, particularly if relatively smalls sums were involved.

 The Tenancy Deposit Scheme (TDS) and its effect on property inventories

 The Tenancy Deposit Scheme (TDS) changed the cosy amateur approach to preparing a property inventory in several ways:

 1. The landlord no longer controlled the deposit monies

 2. Tenants have been emboldened to take on the landlord if they think they even have a chance of winning the argument over a deposit claim.
 There has been a large jump in the number of cases where the tenant disputes the withholding of all or part of their rent deposit